Class, Wealth, and Social Mobility

 The National Asset Scorecard for Communities of Color

-The Research Network on Racial and Ethnic Inequality (the Network) is conducting a five-city study of wealth disparities among communities of color in the United States, with an emphasis on African Americans, Latinos, Asians and Native Americans.
+The research team is conducting a five-city study of wealth disparities among communities of color in the United States, with an emphasis on African Americans, Latinos, Asians and Native Americans.

 Researchers began the study by conducting phone interviews in Boston, Los Angeles, Miami, Tulsa, and Washington, D.C.
 They collected data on the financial status of households based on the residents’ national origin.